-During sampling, we can specify different intensities for style and content by setting corresponding scaling factors $s_1$, $s_2$ in Eq.~\ref{denoise_function}.
-To find suitable scales, we randomly selected a subset of 3,000 samples in Oracle-241, and conduct a series of experiments with various sales in this subset.
-For easy operation, we just try integer scales according to~\cite{difffont,zsfontdiff}, and the results are shown in Table~\ref{guidance_scales}.
-We can see that the FID values are much larger in the first column ($s_1=0$) because the generated images contain only backgrounds without any guidance from contents.
-Similarly, the quality of generated images is inferior with larger FID values in the first row ($s_2=0$), where they only have guidance from contents while lacking style guidance.
-By combining content and style guidance with appropriate scales, Diff-Oracle can generate higher-quality oracle characters (i.e., lower FID values for all except the first row and column of Table~\ref{guidance_scales}).
+During the generation process, we adopt a multi-modal classifier-free guidance strategy based on~\cite{goel2023pair}, which specifies different intensities for style and content controls by adjusting the corresponding scaling factors $s_1$ and $s_2$, as defined in Eq.~\ref{denoise_function}.
+To determine appropriate factors, we randomly select a subset of 3,000 samples from Oracle-241 and conduct a series of experiments using various scales within this subset.
+For convenience, we simply explore integer scales according to~\cite{diff-font,zsfontdiff}.
+The results are summarized in Table~\ref{guidance_scales}.
+We observe that the FID values in the first column ($s_1=0$) are much larger.
+This is because the generated images solely contain style information without any guidance from content.
+Similarly, larger FID values in the first row ($s_2=0$) correspond to inferior quality of the generated images, as they lack style guidance.
+By combining content and style guidance with appropriate values, Diff-Oracle can generate higher-quality oracle characters (i.e., lower FID values for all except the first row and column of Table~\ref{guidance_scales}).
 Finally, we choose $s_1=2$, $s_2=5$ for the experiments in Oracle-241.
-By conducting similar experiments in OBC306, we find that $s_1=2$ and $s_2=1$ are suitable scales for OBC306.
+By conducting similar experiments in OBC306, we find that $s_1=2$ and $s_2=1$ are suitable scales for this dataset.